How to Cure the Christmas Blues Before They Ruin Your Holiday.

 - Brine your turkey the night before in a large pan or bag in ice or the fridge.
 You can use salted water, water you have seasoned yourself, or a brine kit from the store.
 In the morning, remove the turkey from the brine and rinse it well, stuff and cook.
 Use the package directions for cooking, or a cookbook instructions.
 I like to use the Reynolds Oven Cooking bags (link below).
 They baste the turkey, cook it much faster, and keep it nice and moist.
 Just follow the bag directions (adding any spices you wish) and put in the oven when needed.
 Besides, it clears the oven much faster for those rolls and to re-heat dishes brought by others.

-- Purchase the majority of your food pre-prepared.
+- Purchase the majority of your food already prepared.
 Okay, I am saying be lazy, but most frozen or canned foods are just as good as fresh and are much easier to prepare.
 Besides, you can get them weeks in advance and don't have to worry about them going bad.

 - As you go through your days thinking about things you will be needing, start a running list.
 That way you don't have to stand in the middle of the store trying to remember that one thing you know you need but can't remember.
 You know, the one thing you need that someone will have to go out on the big day to try to find a store open that carries at three times the regular price.

-- Go out as soon as you can to purchase your perishable items so you don't have to fight any last minute rush.
+- Purchase your perishable items as soon as possible so you don't have to fight any last minute rush or out of stock stores.

 - Do as much prep work as possible the day before the big day so that you can relax and enjoy with the rest of the family.